Generating and Computing Quantum Periods in Exact WKB: Abstract

 \section{Abstract}

 { Periods of rational integrals appear in quantum mechanics through asymptotic expansions of traces computed with the semiclassical symbol calculus.
-We develop a novel formal series expansion for the trace of the Dirac delta of a differential operator.
-Restricting to operators which arise as the quantizations of polynomials, we are able to apply the Griffiths-Dwork reduction to the integrals.
-By developing this perspective, we find the reduction of all integrals in the asymptotic series to normal form through a finite calculation.
+In particular, a novel formal series expansion for the trace of the Dirac delta of the quantization of a polynomial Hamiltonian is developed.
+Reducing these integrals modulo total derivatives results in a novel formula for normal forms of the integrals.
 In the case of one degree of freedom, the two dimensional residue formula relates the rational integrals to the quantum actions in the exact WKB formalism. }